 Rubbing Sensodyne jelly or toothpaste onto the teeth may help sensitivity after gum treatment.
 If severe take ibuprofen tablets.
 Avoid ibuprofen if asthmatic.

 Pain or sensitivity of teeth treated with temporary fillings or crowns may be helped by applying Sensodyne jelly or toothpaste.
 Severe pain will be helped by ibuprofen tablets.
 Avoid ibuprofen if asthmatic.

 Lost or loose temporary crowns or bridges may be temporally re-stuck with denture fixative.
-Replace the temporary or seek dental assistance within 24 hours.
+Re-fix the crown and seek dental assistance within 48 hours